Tendering for new contracts with us

 - End of life disposal

-A centralised procurement function, based at Ordnance Survey's head office in Southampton, we are responsible for an annual spend of circa £50m with third party suppliers and procuring a wide and diverse range of commodities and services.
+A centralised procurement function, based at our head office in Southampton, we are responsible for an annual spend of circa £50m with third party suppliers and procuring a wide and diverse range of commodities and services.

-Each member of the team has responsibility for different business groups within Ordnance Survey, working collaboratively with the business to ensure that value for money is secured when purchasing.
-Full details of all Procurement team members, with their contact details, can be found on our Procurement Portal.
+Each member of the team has responsibility for different business groups within OS, working collaboratively with the business to ensure that value for money is secured when purchasing.
+Full details of all procurement team members, with their contact details, can be found on our procurement portal.

 Professional training is considered to be a necessity for the entire team and fundamental to ensuring that we all adhere to best practice procurement principles for all procurement projects.
 As such, all members of the team are expected to study for and achieve membership of the Chartered Institute of Purchasing and Supply.
 This professional qualification is recognised throughout industry and the procurement profession.